-To qualify for consideration for a particular position, a player must have played a minimum number of games or innings (based on position) at that position:
+To qualify for consideration for a particular position, a player must have played a minimum number of games or innings (based on position) at that position through games played on September 11th, 2022:

-- All infielders and outfielders must have played in the field for at least 713 total innings through his team’s 142nd game: this equates to playing in the field for approximately 7.5 innings per game in approximately 67% of his team’s games by his team’s 142nd game; this ensures that only full-time players are considered);
+- All infielders and outfielders must have played in the field for at least 698 total innings through his team’s 138th game: this equates to playing in the field for approximately 7.5 innings per game in approximately 67% of his team’s games by his team’s 138th game; this ensures that only full-time players are considered;

-- Only the manager and his coaching staff on each Major League Baseball team vote, and each person must sign the completed Ballot in order to be considered valid.
+- Only the manager and six (6) coaches for each Major League Baseball team vote, for a total of seven (7) votes per team.
+Each person must sign the completed Ballot in order to be considered valid.

 - Managers and coaches cannot vote for their own players and can only vote for players in their own League.

-- Cast votes for players at particular positions, not in general terms; i.e. qualified LF instead of three general OF.
+- Managers and coaches cast votes for players at particular positions, not in general terms; i.e. qualified LF instead of three general OF.

 - The votes are confidential between Major League Baseball and Rawlings Sporting Goods Company, Inc.